Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 - **2 § On Proposals and Turn Order**

 Proposals each have an ID number, a name, and a body of text.
 Proposals can be either rule change proposals, Archivist application proposals, or any other kind of proposal defined by other rules.
-On each of their turns, players can submit one main proposal.
 When a proposal is passed, any actions described in its text are carried out, except as described elsewhere in the ruleset.
 When a proposal is failed, none of its actions are carried out in any capacity.
 Proposals cannot describe changes to happen at any time other than the instant the proposal is passed.

 Whenever a player submits a proposal to #proposals, they shall label it with its ID number.
 Each proposal's ID number is the last proposal's ID number plus one, except for the first proposal of each round, which has the ID number 1, regardless of the previous proposal's ID number.